devmount/sloth.css/docs/pages/components/sequence.md

 </ol>
 ```

-The `step` elements can contain headings, paragraphs and other elements.
+The `step` elements in vertical sequences can contain headings, paragraphs and other elements.

 <div class="demo">
   <ol class="sequence">